tayyabaifzal/Team-Profile-Generator/README.md

 ![Alt text](/images/2.png)

 ## Installation:
-To use the app, you will need:
+To use the app,
-- to install [Node](https://www.npmjs.com/package/inquirer) and all the dependencies including [Inquirer](https://www.npmjs.com/package/inquirer).
+- you will need to install [Node](https://www.npmjs.com/package/inquirer) and all the dependencies including [Inquirer](https://www.npmjs.com/package/inquirer).
 - then run node 'index.js'
 - Answer all the questions about your team
-[] run the html file in the browser to see the results
+- run the html file in the browser to see the results

 ## Tests:
 To run the test, 'npm test' in your terminal.
 This app passed all the tests as shown below:

 ![Alt text](/images/1.png)